 What is a Disclosure Statement?

-A Disclosure Statement is one of the documents you will receive if you intend to ‘purchase’ into a village (alongside an Occupation Right Agreement or ORA).
-A Disclosure Statement is an important document to read and understand, as it explains the key information about moving to a village, including the...
+A Disclosure Statement is one of the documents you will receive if you intend to ‘purchase’ into a village (alongside an Occupation Right Agreement ).
+A Disclosure Statement is an important document to read and understand, as it explains the key information about moving to a village, including the type...

 What is a Retirement Village?

-Retirement villages are an increasingly popular choice for older New Zealanders who want to live independently among a like-minded community of people.
-But what exactly is a retirement village, and what should you expect if you decide to move into one?
-Under Section 6 of the Retirement Villages Act 2003,...
+Retirement villages are becoming an increasingly popular choice for older New Zealanders who want to live independently among a like-minded community of people.
+But what exactly is a retirement village, and what can you expect if you decide to move into one?
+Here's the legal definition Under Section 6 of...

 What is a statutory supervisor?

-All registered villages in New Zealand are required to have a Statutory Supervisor.
-Their role is to monitor the financial position of the village and the security of its residents.
-They are independent from the Village Manager and are regulated by the Financial Markets Authority.
-The Statutory Supervisor reports to...
+In New Zealand, all registered retirement villages are required to have a Statutory Supervisor.
+This is an independent role, separate from the Village Manager.
+The statutory supervisor keeps an eye on the financial management of the village and the security of the residents.
+They are regulated by the Financial Markets...

 What is the Code of Residents Rights?